 An overview of our governance, committees and divisions

-The Chartered Governance Institute UK & Ireland is incorporated and governed by Royal Charter.
+The Chartered Governance Institute UK & Ireland is a division of The Chartered Governance Instititue which is incorporated and governed by Royal Charter.
 Royal charters are awarded to bodies that work in the public interest and which can demonstrate pre-eminence, stability and permanence in their field.
 Our Royal Charter was granted in 1902 and continues to signal the vital role that we play in developing and supporting governance professionals.
 Members who complete their professional qualifications can style themselves as ‘chartered’ – a by-word for professional competence.

 Management of the Institute is vested in the Council which comprises members elected by members living in the UK, Republic of Ireland and Associated Territories, and by members living in each of the divisional territories (or by their Divisional Committees) with Council membership being awarded on a proportionally representative basis depending on the number of members in the territory.
-Up to two of the most recent Past Presidents who are eligible and willing to be members of the Council also serve in an ex-officio capacity.
+The most recent Past President who is eligible and willing to be a member of the Council also serves in an ex-officio capacity.

 The Council has designated the following territories as divisions: Australia, Canada, China (including Hong Kong), Malaysia, New Zealand, Singapore, Southern Africa and Zimbabwe.
 Management of CGIUKI's affairs in the divisions has been delegated to Divisional Committees.
 The Divisional Committee that represents The Chartered Governance Institute UK & Ireland is known as the CGIUKI Board.